-Another absolutely yummiest Eid sweet is Ras Malai and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
+Another absolutely yummiest Eid sweet is Ras Malai, and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
 The mixture of ‘ras’ (basically, condensed milk) and malai balls make this sweet the all-time favorite.

-The bestest ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.
+The best ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.

 6. Chum Chum

 Chum Chums are more likely to be a family of Gulab Jamun and Rasgula.
-The totally juicy and sugary chum chums are the best addition to the anyone’s platter on Eid.
+The totally juicy and sugary chum chums are the best addition to anyone’s platter on Eid.

 7. Gajar ka Halwa